thorrockstar/meta-thornxt-stm/README.md

 **IMPORTANT**

-13/ Double check that in the kernel configuration **'General Setup->Timers subsystem->High Resolution Timer Support'** has been turned **off** as well as **'General Setup->Timers subsystem->Timer tick handling'** is set to **'Periodic timer ticks'**.
+13/ Double check that in the kernel configuration **'General Setup->Timers subsystem->Timer tick handling'** is set to **'Periodic timer ticks'**.
 This should be done by the 'defconfig' but double check before building because it is cruicial.

 14/ Build Thor image
     bitbake thor-e-image